beaconmerce/heroku_deploy_button_test/SECURITY.md

 This will allow us to quickly access the risk and  fix the issue.

- Thanks for everyone for making this product safe for everyone.
+ Thanks everyone for making this product secured.